parente/dim-boilerplate/docs/declare.rst

     :param string target_ref: Name of the target property, referenced by its *type.id.property*
     :param any value: Value to set for the property

+    For example, the following action changes the visual description of the *pan* item to state that the pan is hot.

     .. code-block:: javascript